twse/random-stuff/README.md

 4. Commit directly to the master branch but do not create a pull request.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear with the last updated date being changed.

-## Adding one name to Mozilla credits list using command line
+## Manually adding a name to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Edit the names.csv file to add your name at the end or use `echo name,sortkey >> names.csv`.